 Year 7 - 9

-Economics and Business Studies are not formally taught in years 7-9 but students will come across concepts, such as budgeting and enterprise, in their PSHE and Citizenship lessons.
+Economics and Business Studies are not formally taught in years 7-9 but students will come across concepts, such as budgeting and enterprise, in their Citizenship lessons.
 Students are given a presentation on the GCSE Business Studies course in Year 9 to inform their options choices.
-Students of all year groups are also welcome to attend events organised by the economic society throughout the year.
+Students of all year groups are also welcomed to attend events organised by the economic society throughout the year.

 Year 10 - 11